zeeeli/MPV-Gesture-Controller/README.md

 - [`mpv`](https://github.com/mpv-player/mpv/) (Youtube streams work best with >0.32 releases)

 ## Usage
-Run `mpv_gestures.py` with either a path to a video file OR a Youtube link as an argument
+Run `mpv_gestures.py` in Git clone destination with either a path to a video file OR a Youtube link as an argument